 I, Takemoto, knew of the lab's existence through one of its seminars.
 However, I couldn't accept my own mental health struggles for a while, thinking, "I never imagined I'd be the one to struggle," and only confided in the absolute minimum number of people at work.

 Then, at a Mental Health Cafe I finally decided to attend, I witnessed a participant who had objectively accepted that "unwellness isn't something to overcome, but something to live with."
-They were moving forward, using their experience as part of their journey.
+They were moving forward, using their experience as one source of strength.
 Seeing that person, I thought, "If only I could accept myself like that..."
 It felt like I saw a tiny glimmer of hope in continuing to work at the same company even after experiencing unwellness.

 Furthermore, as someone who (unintentionally) experienced this struggle myself, I began to feel a shared sense of guilt toward colleagues and anxiety about being labeled.
 I also wanted to help others recover, thinking I wouldn't let this experience go to waste.
 That's why I knocked on the Lab's door.